greenwolfe/OpenLab/README.txt

 2.5) for #activities (done), #standards, #appointments .Model p move draggable association to rendered function as I did for calendarDay so entire body won't be re-rendered when a new item is added to the list.
 For example appointmentItem.js.
-3)  Focus just on the grouping and in-class/out-of-class features of the student activity view. invite group dialog:  putting checklist buttons in <p> tags creates a vertcial stack.
+3)  invite group dialog:  putting checklist buttons in <p> tags creates a vertcial stack.
 How to put 4 horizontally, then place the </p><p> to make a grid?  (now better, but need to figure out how to handle lots of students and multiple sections) make some functions for things like adding and removing users from group and invite lists (still to do), and creating the group text (done), date formats? more fields in user profile:  block, firstname, last name, nick name blocks in calendar???  keeping track of sort orders (both calendar and activities in main list)?
-***invite and accept dialogs, also require selecting in-class and out-of-class, and some way this is highlighted in the calendar.

 4)  Reassessment - make activities for: go over past assessment, additional practice, and the test date itself available to drag to the calendar.
 Hover text is standards list.